ray2day/ray2day/README.md

 - Udemy courses related to (advanced) C# OOP programming, ASP.NET Core, ASP.NET, MVC, Web API, WASM, Blazor
 - learn even more about developing RESTful API's and Blazor applications
 - learn more about Microsoft SQL Server Management Studio / managing and working with databases
-- learn more about Authentication and Authorization (Duende and Identity Server 4)
+- learn more about Azure DevOps / Active Directory / Authentication and Authorization
 - keep having conversations with professionals in the workfield to help me to choose my path in coding

 >> a Capacity Building traject by BEE-ideas founding (May 2022 - November 2022)